Data protection declaration and consent for the processing of proof of identity

 This website uses MailerLite for sending newsletters.
 The provider is UAB “MailerLite”, J. Basanaviciaus 15, LT-03108 Vilnius, Lithuania.

-Data that you provide to us for the purpose of sending the newsletter will be stored by us or the newsletter service provider.
-This applies until you unsubscribe from the newsletter.
-Data that has been stored by us for other purposes remains unaffected by this.
+The data stored by us for the purpose of subscribing to the newsletter will be stored by us or the newsletter service provider until you unsubscribe from the newsletter and are subsequently deleted from the distribution list.
+Data that have been stored by us for other reasons remain unaffected by this.

 To ensure that personal data is processed according to our specifications and in compliance with the GDPR, we have concluded an order processing agreement (AVV) with the provider.